Amon Düül UK

 Amon Düül (UK) was the British splinter of the German krautrock band Amon Düül II that was active during the 1980s.
 The band released four original studio albums during their career, and one compilation.
 The band was initially named Amon Düül II, then Amon Düül – the (UK) designation was later added by fans to differentiate this lineup from the earlier one.

-The band was formed in 1981 by guitarist John Weinzerl and bassist Dave Anderson in Wales, both of whom had been members of Amon Düül II, and featured drummer Guy Evans from the British progressive rock band Van der Graaf Generator, with Julie Wareing on vocals.
+Guitarist John Weinzerl and bassist Dave Anderson, both former members of Amon Düül II, formed the band in Wales in 1981.
+They were joined by drummer Guy Evans from the British progressive rock band Van der Graaf Generator and vocalist Julie Wareing.

 Four Amon Düül (UK) releases have been remastered and reissued as of August 2008.